sahidul-shaikh/stock-market-analysis-with-sql/README.md

 ![Alt Itext](https://github.com/sahidul-shaikh/stock-market-analysis-with-sql/blob/main/MA-Image.png?raw=True)

-As you can see, Moving average use the past data to smoothen the price curve.
+As We can see, Moving average use the past data to smoothen the price curve.
 For the purpose of this assignment, we will be using 20 Day and 50 Day moving averages.

-Now that you know about the concept of Moving average, you shall be wondering how to use it to determine whether to buy or sell a stock.
+Now that we know about the concept of Moving average, we shall be wondering how to use it to determine whether to buy or sell a stock.

 When the shorter-term moving average crosses above the longer-term moving average, it is a signal to **BUY**, as it indicates that the trend is shifting up.
 This is known as a Golden Cross.